Colgate-Palmolive Company (CL) with a beta value of 0.47 appears to be a promising investment opportunity.

 Colgate-Palmolive Company (NYSE: CL) Trading Performance Indicators

-Check out the current performance indicators for Colgate-Palmolive Company (CL).
-In the past quarter, the stock posted a quick ratio of 0.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.79.
-Likewise, its price to free cash flow for the trailing twelve months is 97.76.
+You can see what Colgate-Palmolive Company (CL) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.83.
+Likewise, its price to free cash flow for the trailing twelve months is 98.80.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.31, a number that is poised to hit 0.75 in the next quarter and is forecasted to reach 3.31 in one year’s time.